-In 1969 came a film that would capture the zeitgeist of the counterculture movement and launch an indie renaissance in cinema: Easy Rider.
-Co-starring director Dennis Hopper and burgeoning hippie icon Peter Fonda, Easy Rider is a road movie for the ages.
-As a distorted reflection of the American Dream, centered on a life free from attachment, it’s essential viewing to understand the evolution of cinema.
+The impact that director Dennis Hopper’s 1969 classic Easy Rider had on cinema cannot be overstated.
+Capturing the zeitgeist of the counterculture movement like no film had, Easy Rider launched an indie renaissance in cinema.
+Co-starring Hopper and burgeoning hippie icon Peter Fonda, who co-wrote the script along with Hopper and Dr. Strangelove writer Terry Southern, Easy Rider is a road movie for the ages, a distorted reflection of the American Dream centered on a life free from attachment.

 “Easy Rider, is not only emblematic of independent American cinema, but, released in 1969, is the definitive statement on the death of the 60s.” — Christopher Machell, CineVue